38 Symbols of Change: Embracing Transformation and Evolution

 38. The Shedding Skin:

-Just as snakes shed their skin to grow, the symbol of shedding skin in personal growth signifies the release of past burdens, outdated beliefs, and old identities.
-It embodies the idea of letting go to welcome new opportunities, experiences, and a renewed sense of self.
+As snakes shed their skin in order to grow bigger, the shedding of skin in personal growth is a metaphor for shedding the past – the burdens, the outdated beliefs, and old identities.
+The idea of letting go so one may allow new opportunity, experience, and a new sense of self into life.

 Embracing the Symbols of Change